-- 2) The following Mental Health and Substance Use Disorder Treatments:

-- Applied Behavioral Analysis (ABA) services for the treatment of Autism and effective January 1, 2026, Down Syndrome

-- In-home behavioral services (IHBS)

-- In-home therapy (IHT)

-- Psychological and neuropsychological testing

-- Repetitive Transcranial Magnetic Stimulation (rTMS)

-- 3) The following Medical Services:

-- Some elective inpatient services

-- Outpatient services and treatments including but not limited to: infertility treatment; genetic testing; home health care; advanced radiology; and pain management.
+- Some elective inpatient services - Outpatient services and treatments including but not limited to: infertility treatment; genetic testing; home health care; advanced radiology; and pain management.
+Please see the detailed list of all the services and treatments that require Prior Approval, on our website at www.harvardpilgrim.org

 - Outpatient surgery

-- Low protein foods
+- Medical Drugs

 - Medical formulas

 - Diabetic equipment

 - Positive Airway Pressure Devices, including CPAP and BIPAP devices

 - Non-emergency medical transportation (fixed wing and ground) Please note, Prior Approval is not required for transportation provided by a wheelchair van.

 - Prosthetic arms and legs

 - Dental services

-Please note, the Plan provides very limited coverage for Dental Care and the extraction of teeth impacted in bone.
+- Please note, the Plan provides very limited coverage for Dental Care and the extraction of teeth impacted in bone.
 (Please see "Dental Services" in section III.
 Covered Benefits and your Schedule of Benefits for details.)